h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 2. **ROC - Receiver Operating Characteristics**

     This type of graph is called a **Receiver Operating Characteristic** curve (or ROC curve.)
-It is a plot of the true positive rate against the false-positive rate for the different possible cutpoints of a diagnostic test.
+It is a plot of the true positive rate against the false-positive rate for the different possible cut points of a diagnostic test.

     A ROC curve is a useful tool because it only focuses on how well the model was able to distinguish between classes with the help of the Area Under the Curve or AUC.
 “AUC’s can help represent the probability that the classifier will rank a randomly selected positive observation higher than a randomly selected negative observation”[1].
 However, for models where one of the classes occurs rarely, a high AUC could provide a false sense that the model is correctly predicting the results.
 This is where the notion of precision and recall become essential.